char16t/dotfiles/README.md

 ## About

-Before my playbook.yml contain commands for installing all the necessary software, but now I started to use Debian 9 instead of Ubuntu 16.10 and [Nix package manager](http://nixos.org/nix/) instead of [Apt](https://wiki.debian.org/Apt).
+Before my playbook.yml contained commands for installing all the necessary software, but now I started to use Debian 9 instead of Ubuntu 16.10 and [Nix package manager](http://nixos.org/nix/) instead of [Apt](https://wiki.debian.org/Apt).
 For this reason, software should be